Military funeral

 A military funeral is a memorial or burial rite given by a country's military for a soldier, sailor, marine or airman who died in battle, a veteran, or other prominent military figures or heads of state.
 A military funeral may feature guards of honor, the firing of volley shots as a salute, drumming and other military elements, with a flag draping over the coffin.

 Canada

 Canadian military funerals involve many rituals seen in other parts of the world.
 The Royal Canadian Horse Artillery use a 25-pounder gun and limber as the funeral vehicle.
 Muffled drums accompany the graveside processional.
 The deceased's headdress, insignia and medals are borne on a velvet cushion into the funeral service.
 Volleys are fired over the grave when the body is interred.
 Countries in the Commonwealth duplicate the British military drill and ceremony.
 The Canadian funeral described above typifies the funerary service.
-The bugle tune Last Post is played as the body is interred.
+The bugle tunes Last Post and The Rouse are played as the body is interred.

+Despite being a police force and not a branch of the military, the Royal Canadian Mounted Police was given battle honours as if were a dragoon regiment by King George V in 1921 in recognition of its members who served in the Boer and Great Wars.
+The RCMP therefore performs military-style "regimental funerals" for members and officers killed in the line of duty and retired members and officers with exceptional records of service.